dockur/macos/readme.md

   | `11`        | macOS 11       | Big Sur          |

 > [!NOTE]
-> You can also select macOS 26 (Tahoe), but it runs very slow currently.
+> You can also select macOS 26 (Tahoe), but beware that it runs very slow currently.

 ### How do I change the storage location?